bevyengine/bevy/_release-content/release-notes/accessible_label.md

 pull_requests: [24308]
 ---

-The `AccessibleLabel` component allows the a11y `label` property to be specified seperately from other a11y properties.
+The `AccessibleLabel` component allows the a11y `label` property to be specified separately from other a11y properties.

 In most apps, the `label` property comes from application code rather than library code.